LaxarJS/laxar/docs/manuals/writing_compositions.md

 A composition thus has two basic properties: `areas`, like a page and `features` like a widget.
 A third more advanced property, namely `mergedFeatures`, will be explained later.

-Instead we'll start with the simple `popup_composition` we referenced above:
+Instead we will start with the simple `popup_composition` we referenced above:

 ```JSON
 {